AlphaJack/masterthesis/README.md

 │   ├── part.tex                    #     quickly compile a part of the content
 │   ├── printed-cover.tex           #     layout of front cover for relief printing
 │   └── printed-spine.tex           #     layout of cover spine for relief printing
-├── pages/                          # folder for single pages, lists, references and variables │   └── words.txt                   #     dictionary of new words to ignore while performing the spellcheck ├── .gitignore                      # prevents git from saving temporary files ├── .hidden                         # prevents many linux file managers from showing temporary files ├── .textidote                      # spellcheck options ├── LICENSE                         # license file
+├── .gitignore                      # prevents git from saving temporary files ├── .hidden                         # prevents many linux file managers from showing temporary files ├── LICENSE                         # license file
 ├── Makefile                        # allows to build the thesis via `make` commands ├── README.md                       # explain objective